liam-clink/Sonogram/README.md

 ## Build
 You can build Sonogram by you own.
 First you have to install a java SDK at least in version 16.
+Make sure Java is on your 'PATH'.

 `cd source`